system-zero/system-zero/data/docs/la.md

   str = "that everyone brings"

-  - in that case the previous value should be freed automatically
+  in that case, the previous value should be freed automatically

 - you can pass a string literal as an argument to a user defined function, or to a C function.